Ann S. Moore: Expanded description

 Moore joined Time following her MBA.
 Her leadership potential showed early on in her career and she flew up the corporate ladder through a succession of key positions.
 In 1991, Moore became publisher, and later president, of People.
 Here she oversaw the launches of Australian Who weekly, In Style, People en Español, and Real Simple, giving Time a competitive edge in the women's magazine arena for the first time.
-Later, as executive vice-president, she ran the business and development operations for consumer magazines includingTime and People, while managing the company's consumer marketing division.
+Later, as executive vice-president, she ran the business and development operations for consumer magazines including Time and People, while managing the company's consumer marketing division.
 She was nominated CEO in 2002.
 A major mission then was to take Time into the digital age, a project which has enjoyed increasing success.
 In 2007, digital traffic growth hit 72 percent; in 2008, despite an economic downturn, revenue for People.com rose 51 percent; and Time, Inc.’s US website has grown to be among the 20 largest online media properties.